hps/heartland-transit-extension/README.md

 ## TransIT Magento Payment Gateway

 This extension allows Magento to use the Heartland Payment Systems Gateway.
-All card data is tokenized using Heartland's TransIT product.
+All card data is tokenized using Heartland's single-use tokenization solution.

 ## Installation